Amechi101/mit-courseware-6.00/README.md

 For Us:
 - **What is it that the user exactly wants?**
 - **How can we help the user get exactly what they want?**
+- **How can we help users filter and find something cool, unique [insert more buzz words here...] with limited effort?**

 For The User:
 - **Where do I even start my search?**
-- **Who has the most organized and plentiful amount of data to extract what I need that is readable accessible, with limited effort to filter and find something cool, unique [insert more buzz words here...]?**
+- **Who has the most organized and plentiful amount of data to extract what I need that is readable accessible?**
+- **Why would I choose this resource to shop and discover new designers over the others?**
 - **Which data will I value the most?**
 - **Can I depend on this resource to always show me what I want?**

 So the problem can be summed up as their is not one detailed resource that is cohesive enough to easily find emerging and independent designers for the fashion conscious user who may or may not be in the know.

 ### Current Solution:
-So currently our solution is finding and hand selecting designers from specific resources, adding them to an excel sheet to filter which ones we like or dont like and then eventually add to our Brand DB to expose them via a Brand API.
+So currently our solution is finding and hand selecting designers from various resources, adding them to an excel sheet to filter which ones we like or dont like and then eventually add them to our Brand DB to expose them via a Brand API, to be consumed via (IOS, Web).

 This fine and one of the more beautiful aspects of what we do, but it is far from an efficient means of continuing this course as we seek to become a powerful tool for users to search and find designers.

+**So what we need to do:**
+Make our backend robust enough to automate a better curation process so that users continuously get the best data possible at a high rate.
+This will help answer the questions (*For The User*)

 ### Proposed Enhanced Solution:
-So for us to curate better on the client facing side (IOS, Web) we need to make getting information on the backend more seamless and connected to Hook into our Brand DB.

-We need to make finding and curating these designers as efficient as possible, limit redundancy (meaning not include names we already have in our Brand DB) and increase the amount of data we can share with our users.

-The goal is making our backend robust enough to be able automating a better curation process so the users continuously get the best data possible at a high rate.
+Build a word bank(Lexicon) of designers from multiple resources (including our existing `Brand DB`) by hand selecting and adding the resources to our `Resource DB` and/or automating the process of looking for new resources via the web to further analyze so we can to scrap names to build our lexicon of designers to begin extracting and analyzing information about them to automate curation onto our app at a high level, without of course sacrificing quality .

 ### The Scrap & Crawl Program